adrianmaciuc/playwright-framework/README.md

 ### 5. Reporters

 Playwright has its own built-in reporter and its pretty awesome, however I have found that Allure best fit most of my needs.
-Also you can mix them for practicability purposes
+Also I mix and use all of the below for practicability purposes

 Good option for CI for a first view on the failures